 - Adjustable-rate certificates.
 Also known as bump-rate certificates, these accounts let you upgrade to a higher yield than you started off with.
 If the credit union raises its certificate rates within the term of your account, you have the option of getting that boost.
 The exact percentage change and how often you can bump up the rate depends on the institution.

 - Youth certificates.
 These accounts are designed for those who are under 18 years old.
 Often, credit unions offer youth certificates with low minimum balance requirements and different term lengths than regular certificates.

 - Jumbo certificates.
 These accounts require a high minimum balance, typically in the tens of thousands of dollars, but usually come with better rates than other certificates.

-If you wish to take advantage of the higher rates of a five-year certificate but don’t want to lock your money away for that long, you can set up a certificate ladder.
+If you wish to take advantage of the higher rates of a five-year certificate but don’t want to lock your money away for that long, you can set up a certificate ladder, or CD laddering.
 This is a strategy in which you invest in certificates of different terms and roll the money over into a new certificate or withdraw it after each one expires.
-For example, if you invest $10,000, you can do the following:

 Of the many savings products credit unions provide, share certificates offer a higher-yielding but still safe way to invest money for a set period of time.
 Consider whether the increased earnings offset locking away the money for the required time, and decide which one is right for you.